open-degu/degu/README.md

     ./build.sh

-After, you can get Degu firmware image as ./outdir/degu_evk/zephyr/zephyr.hex.
+After, you can get Degu firmware image as degu.bin .

 Information
 --------